Van Dongen's News & Tips

 The maple is generally affected by gall in late fall.
 The mite hibernates in the bud of the tree during the dormant months.
 When the leaf opens in the spring time, the mite lays its eggs on the surface of the leaf.
 By the time you see the red blister, they have long gone.
 Therefore, treatment must be done early.

 OMAFRA recommends dormant oil on the tree in the early spring, before the buds open, to kill the mite before it lays eggs.
 Another treatment option is to use an insecticidal soap when the leaf opens.
-However, many people choose to forego tre
+However, many people choose to forego treatment due

 Do you have dead patches of grass?
 Critters (skunks, raccoons) digging up your lawn?
 Do you see grubs in your garden?